Mike Hilgers

 “The Attorney General and the county attorney of the county in which the public body ordinarily meets” enforce the Open Meetings Act.
 Neb.
 Rev. Stat. § 84-1414(2).
 The legislative history of the Open Meetings Act shows the Legislature intended the county attorney to be responsible for enforcement in matters involving public bodies at the local level, and that the Attorney General would be responsible for enforcement against state entities.
 Floor Debate on LB 325, 84th Leg., 1st Sess. at 4620 (May 14, 1975).

-If you have a complaint that the public body of a local governmental unit (i.e., county, city, village, township, school district, etc.) has violated the Open Meetings Act, provide that information to the county attorney of the county in which the public body usually holds its meetings.
+If you have a complaint that the public body of a local governmental unit (i.e., county, city, village, township, school district, Natural Resources District, etc.) has violated the Open Meetings Act, provide that information to the county attorney of the county in which the public body usually holds its meetings.

 If you have a complaint that a state entity (i.e., a state agency, board, commission, committee or other part of state government) has violated the Open Meetings Act, you may submit your complaint to this office using the form below.